 Step 1: Choose a cake recipe to convert to a cupcake recipe.

-When making cupcakes from a cake recipe, choose a butter-style cake recipe (a cake that starts with beating butter and sugar together).
-Some of our favorite recipes for cupcakes derive from these cake recipes:
+When making cupcakes from a cake recipe, choose a butter-style cake recipe (a cake that starts with beating together butter and sugar).
+Some of our favorite recipes for cupcakes come from these cake recipes:

-No matter the cupcake recipe or size of muffin cups, it's best to fill cups one-half to three-fourths full with batter.
+No matter the cupcake recipe or the size of the muffin cups, it's best to fill cups one-half to three-fourths full with batter.
 If desired, before baking the whole batch, bake one or two cupcakes with different amounts of batter in the liners to see which height you like best.